talveth/pygrad/docs/source/api.rst

 autograd.cpu
 -------------

-``autograd.cpu`` holds all the base modules for the differentiation engine, optimized for runtime on a CPU.
+``autograd.cpu`` holds all the base modules for the differentiation engine, for CPU-based runtimes.
-Currently this is the sole set of modules to be used.

 .. autosummary::
    :toctree: generated